 Support Services & Reporting Options

-The Counseling Center provides confidential counseling, including crisis appointments and after-hours emergency services.
-The Counseling Center also assists students by referring them to other services on campus and to community resources that can offer more specialized or longer-term help with problems and concerns.
+The Counseling and Wellness Center provides confidential counseling, including crisis appointments and after-hours emergency services.
+The Counseling and Wellness Center also assists students by referring them to other services on campus and to community resources that can offer more specialized or longer-term help with problems and concerns.

 The Student Health Center provides confidential health care, including primary health, women’s health and behavioral health services.
 The experienced staff, consisting of a team of board-certified physicians, nurse practitioners, registered nurses and medical assistants, is dedicated to providing accessible, high quality medical care.